-This is the Shift switch.
+This is the Alt switch.

 Pressing it down allows access to the secondary sound parameters.
-The shift state can be locked by performing a double-click (two rapid presses) on the switch.
-The state can be unlocked by pressing the shift switch once more.
+The alt state can be locked by performing a "double-click" (two rapid successive presses) on the switch.
+The state can be unlocked by pressing the alt switch once.

-When the shift state is locked, the part LEDs are all blinking.
+When the alt state is locked, the part LEDs are all blinking.

-(3) ARP
+3 ARP